-NRV YOUTH FOOTBALL WEIGH-IN
+NRV YOUTH FOOTBALL WEIGH-INS:

-There will be only one official weigh-in and it is to be done during the first week of practice, exact and times are to be announced through your local recreation department.
+There will be only one official weigh-in and it is to be done during the first week of practice, exact and times are to be announced through your local recreation department or football clubs.

-- Boys/girls in the Senior Division (6th & 7th Grades) weighing 135lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
-Players weighing 136lbs. or more will be identified with a black "X" on their helmet.
-These players must play down linemen and start in a 3-point of 4-point stance on offense or defense. - Boys/girls in the Junior Division (4th & 5th Grades) weighing 110lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
-Players weighing 111lbs. or more will be identified with a black "X" on their helmet.
+• Boys/girls in the Senior Division (6th & 7th Grades) weighing 135lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
+Players weighing 136lbs. or more will be identified with an "X" on their helmet.
+These players must play down linemen and start in a 3-point of 4-point stance on offense or defense.
+A 6th grader that weighs in at 85lbs or less has the option of dropping back to the junior league but must play on the line and wear an "X" on their helmet.

+• Boys/girls in the Junior Division (4th & 5th Grades) weighing 110lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
+Players weighing 111lbs. or more will be identified with an "X" on their helmet.
 These players must play down linemen, and start in a 3-point of 4-point stance on offense or defense.
-Any 5th grader weighing over 110lbs may move up to Senior league and parents must sign a waiver to play. - Boys/girls in the Mite Division (2nd & 3rd Grade) weighing 85lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
-Players weighing 86 lbs. or more will be identified with a black "X" on their helmet.
+Any 5th grader weighing over 110lbs may move up to senior league and parents must sign a waiver to play.
+A 4th grader that weighs in at 59lbs or less has the option of dropping back to the junior league but must play on the line and wear an "X" on their helmet.

+• Boys/girls in the Mite Division (2nd & 3rd Grade) weighing 85lbs. or less at the time of the official weigh-in will be allowed to play in the backfield or carry the ball at any time.
+Players weighing 86 lbs. or more will be identified with an "X" on their helmet.
 These players must play down linemen, and start in a 3-point of 4-point stance on offense or defense.
-Any 3rd grader weighing over 85lbs may move up to Junior league and parents must sign a waiver to play.
+Any 3rd grader weighing over 85lbs may move up to junior league and parents must sign a waiver to play.